peadargrant/automation/t02_client_setup/setup_lab.md

 It will probably be completed by the next time we have a lab, which is plenty of time.

-## Task 4: GitLab setup for labs
+## Task 5: GitLab setup for labs

 In this module you are required to maintain your lab work in the School GitLab server **on an ongoing basis**.
-This task will set up your lab folder on GitLab.
+This task will set up your lab folder on the GitLab server.

+**Note:** GitLab also have a public service like GitHub.
+Make sure that you're always using the school's URL.

 I will monitor your progress manually and automatically throughout the semester using the GitLab server.
 To facilitate this you will add me to your lab work repository.